mohsenasadi501/DataStructureAlgorithm/README.md

 # 1: Linear Data Structure

-In the first part of this document you would Learn:
+In the first part of this document you will learn:

 1. **[Big O Notation](#Big-O-Notation)**